Skip to main content

 How much does chiropractic care cost with Medicare?

-Costs may be different depending on your coverage.
+Costs may be different depending on your Medicare coverage.

 If you have Medicare Part B, your plan has a deductible.
-You’ll pay 100% of the cost for your chiropractic care until that deductible is met.
+You’ll pay 100% of the cost for your chiropractic care until the Part B deductible is met.
 After that, you’ll pay 20% of any costs.
 With Medicare Advantage, your costs will be different depending on your specific plan.
 Check your plan’s details for more information.

 Also of interest: